• Skip to primary navigation

 Adding sago pearls on top of the silken tofu slices in a glass.
 Pouring brown sugar syrup over the silken tofu and sago pearls in a glass.

-Taho can be served warm, cold, or at room temperature.
+Enjoy your warm taho, or serve it cold or at room temperature.
 Drink it straight from the cup, stir it with a spoon, or use a straw to sip it.

 How is taho sold?